amartinm7/design-patterns/README.md

 - Minimum dependencies on infrastructure frameworks
 - Design with POJO's 'Plain Old Java Objects' without any framework dependency

+### Architecture layers

+- User interface: provides the info to the user, and handle the communication with the user and the application.
+- Application: coordinates the elements of the application.
+- Domain: data model itself with the logic (POJO's)
+- Infrastructure: provides communication.
+Implements the persistence and handle the libraries.

 ### Domain-Driven Design: Benefits

 - better code